madrob-beast/docs/Performance_Indicators_and_preprocessed_data.md

 ### Notes
 Execution Time cannot exceed the timeout.
 This measure is similar to the PIs Door occupation time and Overall execution time, but avoids using the timing of the events `benchmark start` and passage events, that rely on manual timing (starting benchmark and the robot at the same time), and may give results skewed by the robot shape (laser sensors may provide different timings based on the height/shape of the robot).
-The different with the PI Overall execution time is that the time took by the robot to perceive the door and plan its actions is excluded.
+The difference with the PI Overall execution time is that the time took by the robot to perceive the door and plan its actions is excluded.

-## Performance Indicator: Maximum door acceleration
+## Performance Indicator: Unsafety of door operation
 ### Input

 #### Pre-processed data:
- - door angular acceleration (Filtered?)
+ - door angular acceleration

 #### Testbed configuration values:
 None

 ### Output
-Maximum door acceleration
+This PI is a measurement of the safety of door operation by the robot based on the maximum angular acceleration of the door panel.

 ### Computation method
-`max(a), for each value of angular acceleration a`
+`max(abs(a)), for each value of angular acceleration a`

 ### Parameters
 Parameters of filter applied to door angular acceleration signal (see Notes)

 ### Notes
+This PI is a measurement of the unsafety of door operation by the robot.
-High angular accelerations correspond to high forces exerted on any object or person touching the door panel.
-The smoother the door panel movement, the lower the risk of serious incidents.
+High angular accelerations correspond to sudden movements and high forces exerted on any object or person touching the door panel.
-Thus, this indicator is a measurement of the safety of door management by the robot.
+The lower door acceleration, the lower the risk of serious incidents.
 High angular acceleration can indicate tremors in the robot's hand effectors.
-However, these are not as significant for safety because of the limited range of motion they impose to the door panel.
+However, these are not as significant for safety because of the limited range of motion they impose to the door panel, therefore low-pass filtering is applied to the door angular acceleration before computing this PI (as opposed to the PI Smoothness of door actuation).
-Therefore, it is necessary to introduce a further low-pass filtering of the acceleration data.